 Before implementing call tracking, it’s not unusual for people to have some concerns.
 Specifically:

-Will a tracking number effect the call quality, wait time, etc?
-In a word, no. A tracking number is just a forward…it’s seamless.
+Will a tracking number effect the call quality or increase wait time?
+Nope.
+A tracking number is just a forward.
+It’s seamless.

 Will a tracking number hurt my site from an SEO standpoint?
 If you’re a local business, it may.
 If you’re a national parts retailer or manufacturer, it will not.